ZhangFan-phy/VODP-GNN/README.md

 Our model was implemented with the Pytorch and PyG (PyTorch Geometric) ML frameworks.

 # Model training
-The main script to train model is `model.py` in "GNN model" folder.
+The main script to train model is `model.py` in `GNN model` folder.
 A user needs the following information to train a model: 1) `input_AMX.pt` with the atomic information containing electron shell configuration, electronegativity, ionic radius and the element site.
 2) `mask_edge.pt` with edge incex.
 3) `mask_coord.pt` with the distance vector.
 4) `gap.pt` with the DFT bandgap.
 5) `formation.pt` with the DFT formation energy.

 We provide an example to predict the DFT band gap of mixed VODP with 144-atoms supercell in `GNN model/examples` folder using the trained model.